 How To Make Mexican Shrimp Cocktail Sauce

 - Mix.
-In a large bowl, stir together the onion, cilantro, tomato, jalapeno, sugar-free ketchup, hot sauce, lime juice, salt, and pepper.
+In a large bowl, stir together the vegetables (onion, tomato, and jalapeno), cilantro, ketchup, hot sauce, lime juice, salt, and pepper.
 (If you’ll be serving the shrimp on the side, you can use a small bowl instead.)

 - Finish.
 Gently fold in shrimp (if you want it mixed in) and avocado.